mrtnj/multilevelcontingency/README.md

 model on installation so that it won't need compiling every time the package loads.

-According to my limited testing, one should be able to install the package from R by running:
+According to my limited testing, one should be able to install the package from R by running the following.
+Check DESCRIPTION to see the required packages and versions.

 ```
 devtools::install_github("mrtnj/multilevelcontingency", args = "--preclean")
 ```

 *NOTE:* This involves running both bash and C++ code downloaded from this repo.
-Do not do this with unknown code this unless you know that it's not malicious.
+Do not do this with unknown code unless you know that it's not malicious.